Season Two Cast

 Saida Agostini (Lois Hardy) is a queer Afro-Guyanese poet and activist.
 Her work has been published in the Black Ladies Brunch Collective's anthology, Not Without Our Laughter, the Baltimore Sun, the Beltway Poetry Quarterly, the Delaware Poetry Review, Pluck - The Affrilachian Journal of Arts and Culture, TORCH Literary Arts, and Black Girl Dangerous.

 June Dare (Millicent) is an actress originally from Lexington, NC.
 She has starred in various commercial, film, and television productions such as ABC's What Would You Do? and Investigation Discovery's Murder Calls.
 June is also blessed to be able to help promote the arts in her community.
 She has served as a drama instructor for the J. Smith Young YMCA, an acting instructor for the Lexington Youth Theatre's summer camp, and has worked as the creative director for Red4NC's 2018 production of The Vagina Monologues.

-Alexandra Faith (Ashleigh Howard/Writer/Director) is a producer/actor/writer with a background in behavioral therapy.
+Alexandra Faith (Ashleigh Howard/Co-Writer/Director) is a producer/actor/writer with a background in behavioral therapy.
 But after joining The Actor's Group in North Carolina, to which she credits all understanding of acting, she knew she would never look back.
 She has used her master's degree in psychology to develop characters on screen, so the student loan debt isn't a complete waste.
 In addition to auditioning and developing story ideas, Alexandra eats a lot, specifically vegan food.